 The Dessau-Wörlitz Garden Realm is a breathtaking and absolutely unique series of parks and gardens from around 1770 with villas, pavilions and other structures scattered around these two towns in a remote part of eastern Germany, forming what is probably the world’s intact largest assemblage of neoclassical structures, gardens, and designed landscapes.
-Sadly, it is little know even by Germans, although the name Dessau is world-renowned as the home of the Bauhaus design school after it moved there from the town of Weimar.
+Further, it was an early progenitor of what we now call environmental education and public access to green space.
+Sadly, it is little known even by Germans and almost not all outside Germany although the name Dessau is world-renowned as the home of the Bauhaus design school after it moved there from the town of Weimar.

-A UNESCO World Heritage site since 2000, the Garden Realm is considered to be one of the earliest and most extensive introductions of Enlightenment values and neoclassical aesthetics into Germany from their origins in France and England, an early rumble in the seismic shift from baroque and rococo flamboyance to restrained interpretations of classical Greek and Roman styles.
+A UNESCO World Heritage site since 2000, the Garden Realm is considered to be one of the earliest and most extensive introductions of Enlightenment thinking, values and neoclassical aesthetics into Germany from their origins in France and England.
+This seismic shift embraced humanistic reasoning, scholarly curiosity, and open-minded exploration.
+In terms of art and aesthetics, it marked a shift away from the baroque flamboyance and rococo excess of the 17th and early 18th centuries and towards restrained interpretations of classical Greek and Roman styles.

-The parks are in the picturesque, naturalistic style which was developed in England in the 18th century and broke from the Baroque preference for formal, geometric flower beds and allées (more or less everything you see at palaces such as Versailles), and which Americans will recognize as it later became the standard for most U.S. city parks.
-The Garden Realm has all the typical English features such as sight axes, artificial lakes, belvederes, tea houses and statues nestled in the greenery, but from there it veers off in unexpected directions.
+The parks are in the naturalistic, so-called “picturesque” style which was developed in England in the 18th century and broke from the Baroque preference for formal, geometric flower beds, shrubs pruned into precise shapes, and trees lined up in precise allées.
+This is what you see at your typical palace in Europe and many European parks in general (picture Versailles).
+Virtually every American knows the English picturesque style, even if they don’t know the name, because that’s the style used in virtually every American city park.
+We don’t think of it as a “style”; for us it’s just what a park is.
+The Garden Realm has all the typical English features such as natural-seeming woods and ponds, punctuated by sight axes and a restrained smattering of belvederes, tea houses and statues nestled in the greenery, but from there it veers off in unexpected directions.

 In the park, a dozen or two bridges each in a different style document the history of bridge design from the Stone Age to the Enlightenment.